muak-os/muak/README.md

 Here is a list of features:

-- Systemd free
-- Only two external binaries by default: `btrfs-progs` and `llvm-objcopy`
+- Only one external binaries by default: `btrfs-progs`
 - Immutable root filesystem with overlayfs for persistence
 - API driven using gRPC
+- Systemd free

 ## Extension System